bitcoin-dev-project/warnet/docs/running.md

     <summary>port forward details</summary>

     ```bash
     kubectl port-forward svc/rpc 9276:9276
     ```

 </details>

 ### Running the commands directly

-You can setup the cluster following the steps below, if you do not wisht to use the `justfile` option.
+You can setup the cluster following the steps below, if you do not wish to use the `justfile` option above.

 ```bash
 # Creates a Kubernetes namespace for the RPC